T he Main Challenge

 Following on from DAY 187, here’s another one of the unique Keith Number challenges.
-This was made famous by Mike Keith and if you like playing around with numbers, you’ll love having a go at this fun concept.
+This was made famous by Mike Keith and if you like playing around with numbers, you’ll love this fun concept.

-The first 2-digit Keith Number, 14, is worked out by following a pattern:
+The 1st 2-digit Keith Number, 14, is worked out by following a pattern:

 - 1+4=5; 4+5=9; 5+9=14 (the total arrives back to the original number).